 The process usually starts on the dark web.
 A fraudster can easily purchase stolen PII that is obtained with data breaches or other methods.
 Or sometimes they’ll use a completely fake identity for fraud.

 Using the new synthetic identity, a fraudster applies for credit online.
-The financial institution the fraudsters apply to send their query to the bureaus for checking.
+The financial institution the fraudsters apply to sends their query to the bureaus for checking.
 This initial application is often as the new synthetic identity doesn’t have a credit history.
 Although, the application is enough to start a new credit record.

 The fraudsters keep on applying at various financial institutions until they’re approved by anyone.
 Most of the time, it’s a high-risk lender who approves.
 They continue to build this line of credit making timely repayments and building up a good credit reputation.
 With a good enough credit history, fraudsters can gain access to lower-risk lenders and higher credit limits.
-Building this reputation takes up months or even years and on paper, fraudsters look like any other credit users.
+Building this reputation takes months or even years and on paper, fraudsters look like any other credit users.